RoelN/ChromaCheck/README.md

 # ChromaCheck

 This is a WIP project to find out if we can check for color font support.

-## Tried so far:

-- Paint on canvas, read color to see which glyph rendered. _Doesn't work, no color font support in canvas_
-- Stick text in SVG, read that out somehow by "rasterizing" SVG. _First attemt didn't work_
-- Different size color glyph. _Fails because original glyph dimensions are used, so color glyph will just run outside it's box without influencing anything._
-- Leave out 'glyf' table so no glyph would be rendered, unless the browser supports it.
-Then measure the width to determine which of the two happened.
-(Doesn't work: no `glyf`, no glyph -- color or otherwise)
+We do this by rendering our color glyphs to canvas, and then read out the pixels to see if we have any color pixels.

+## Text on canvas

+Use `fillText()` to render text to canvas.

+*Safari* on OSX renders color glyphs :)

+*Firefox* doesn't render any color glyphs.
+For Firefox 41 and up this is expected ([there is a bug in Skia that prevents color glyphs from being rendered](https://bugzilla.mozilla.org/show_bug.cgi?id=1209480)).
+Problem is, in Firefox 46 (current nightly), this is fixed and color fonts installed on OS work fine, but loaded through `@font-face` don't.

+*Chrome/Opera* doesn't render any color glyphs.
+This is not a bug, Chrome doesn't support any color font format.

-## Still to try:
+## Text in SVG, rendered to Canvas

-- WebGL?
-- Explore SVG options further
+To avoid problems with `fillText()` we can also render an SVG _with the testfont embedded_ to `canvas`.

+*Safari* renders nothing at all.

+*Firefox* renders color glyphs :)

+*Chrome/Opera* doesn't render any color glyphs.
+This is not a bug, Chrome doesn't support any color font format.

 ## Todo

+- Test IE/EDGE on Windows
+- Put HTML with the test font applied in an SVG `foreighObject`
+- Add a control character to the test font to make 100% sure the font is rendered
+- Avoid the `setTimeout` hack with the `fillText()` method
+- Add Google CBDT/CBLC table to test font
+- Move back to WOFF for the format of the test font (it's TTF now)
+- Color glyph not rendering in Firefox 46 is a bug, report it as such
 - Optimize font (see Bram Stein's Nanofont and use pyftsubset), and compress to WOFF
-- Add Google CBDT/CBLC table to test font
-- Do I need a fancy build system for this?
-E.g. ttx --> ttf --> base64

 ## Observations, findings and nuggets of "hey, didn't know that"